 You must have heard of – Do, Re, Mi, Pha, So, La, Ti.

-If you are unfamiliar with names of keys on the piano.
-Take a look at this image and memorize the pattern.
+If you are unfamiliar with the names of the keys on the piano take a look at this image and memorize the pattern.

-Finally, play Backwards and Forward, one after another.
+Finally, play backward and forward, one after another.

 One thing which is very important when playing scales is using the right finger to play every note.
-Here is a link which explains piano scales in depth with guidelines to use the right finger every time.
+Here is a link that explains piano scales in-depth with guidelines to use the right finger every time.

 Play this for a while until your hands are comfortable with it.
 Now that you are comfortable with this, go back to the scales guide above and try out every other scale.